t h r e a d

 pe r t o d o a r

-Perto do Ar (Close to Air) is a 50 minute immersive composition for brass sextet that uses spatialisation and a very resonant acoustic to create an amazing work rich in complex overtones and sound colour.
-At particular points during the performance, members of the ensemble move around the audience making full use of the directional possibilities for this expansive work.
+Perto do Ar (Close to Air) is a 50-minute immersive composition for brass sextet that uses spatialization and an extremely resonant acoustic to draw out complex overtones and sound colors.
+At particular points during the performance, members of the ensemble move around the audience, making full use of the directional possibilities of the work.

 b l a g e